Walking with Haiku

 warmed stone garden wall and is

-secretly smilingix
+secretly smiling

 timid orb eyed – tail